-The Career Planning staff provides career counseling, various career interest assessments, computerized career exploration, and guidance with program selection.
+Staff in the GNTC testing centers provide career counseling, various career interest assessments, computerized career exploration, and guidance with program selection.
 The service is free and open to the public.
-Any adult wishing to add value to his or her life through education may contact a Career Planner on any Georgia Northwestern Technical College campus to make an appointment or may visit GNTC's website at www.gntc.edu.
+Any adult wishing to add value to his or her life through education may contact testing center staff on any Georgia Northwestern Technical College campus to make an appointment or may visit GNTC's website at www.gntc.edu.